Join thousands worldwide already moving with pliability.

 Is It Rhabdomyolysis?
 When to Contact a Doctor for Muscle Soreness

 Most soreness after working out is not dangerous.
 But rhabdomyolysis is a serious medical condition, and recognizing it early is the difference between getting clinical help and preventing a crisis.
+Rhabdomyolysis occurs when damaged muscle tissue releases proteins into the bloodstream, potentially leading to kidney failure if left untreated.

-⚠️ Warning: Not all muscle soreness is created equal — rhabdomyolysis symptoms like dark or cola-colored urine, severe swelling, and extreme muscle weakness require immediate medical attention.
+Warning: Not all muscle soreness is created equal, rhabdomyolysis symptoms like dark or cola-colored urine, severe swelling, and extreme muscle weakness require immediate medical attention.

-💡 Tip: If your soreness feels dramatically different from typical post-workout fatigue — especially alongside decreased urination or unusual discoloration — contact a doctor right away.
+Tip: If your soreness feels dramatically different from typical post-workout fatigue, especially alongside decreased urination or unusual discoloration, contact a doctor right away.
 When in doubt, always err on the side of caution.

 What are the defining symptoms that separate rhabdo from normal soreness?